Super fluffy, buttery, and so airy, this vegan brioche has swirls of sweet black sesame seeds!

 If you love black sesame as much as I do, you are going to love this brioche.
 Not only it's nutty and delicious, but let's be honest, it also looks pretty cool!

 The dough is easy and requires just 6 basic ingredients.
 Start by kneading bread flour with sugar, warm almond milk, vegan butter, dry yeast, and applesauce to give the dough extra moisture.

 Next, you want to cover the dough to touch with plastic film, or cover with a damp towel, and let it rise for 1-2 hours at room temperature, or until it has doubled in size.
 Deflate the dough and keep in the refrigerator overnight to let flavors develop.

 In the meantime, prepare the black sesame filling: toast black sesame seeds in a skillet for a few minutes and then blend with sugar until you get a fine powder.
-If you have black sesame paste on hand, simply combine 2 tbsp of the paste with 2 tbsp of sugar.
+If you have black sesame paste on hand, simply combine 2 tablespoon of the paste with 2 tablespoon of sugar.

 Alternatively, if you are not a fan of black sesame, what about cinnamon sugar?!

 The next morning, roll out the dough into a rectangle.
 Fold it in half, turn a quarter turn, roll it out and fold it again.
 This process will create a flakier wazaporn porn sos and more airy texture.